Photo by Sarah Fowler

 The average gestational age of babies born at home in 2019, 2020 and 2021 was 40 weeks (compared to an average of 38 weeks in hospital and 39 weeks in birth centres).

-The following graphs show the parity (number of previous children) of women as a % of the total number of women who birthed at home, hospital and in birth centres in 2019, 2020 and 2021.
+The following graph shows the parity (number of previous children) of women as a % of the total births in Australia at home, hospital and birth centres from 2010-2022.

 It is probable that not all homebirths are reported to the perinatal data collections.